ibexa/documentation-user/docs/creating_content_basic.md

     To help you preserve your work, eZ Platform saves drafts of Content items automatically.
     For more information, see [Autosave](publishing/publishing.md#autosave).

+!!! caution "Draft and autosave limitation"

+    Saving drafts and autosave are available only if you create a new Content item while viewing any other content.

 ### Editing Rich Text Fields